shami81/GoogleAppsScript-PhoneSearch/README.md

 Delete any existing code and paste the script from here.

+- You can copy the existing Google Sheet to test the code as well. https://docs.google.com/spreadsheets/d/1Wh8yfNXjaA0A9qKpJf51MT4TI_mvpWieSlBNejTzp6E/edit?usp=sharing

 2️⃣ Save & Run the Script

 Click File → Save.